How to install and configure the PWA Stacks

 When you enable installation in the PWA Stack settings, you need to provide a dedicated Offline Fallback Page.
 This page is pre-cached and displayed when your PWA users connection to the Internet is lost, and they try to navigate to a page that has not yet been stored in the cache.

 You should keep your offline page as simple as possible, and provide Back and Refresh buttons.
 Add the PWA Offline Stack to this page, and disable the Show in navigation setting in the RapidWeaver Page Inspector.

 If you are adding more than one PWA to your site, you can use the same offline page for each PWA, or create separate pages.

-Important : The offline page should be located in your .
+Important : The offline page should be located in same folder that you installed the PWA Stack.
 Name the file offline.php or something similar.

 The start page is the page that is displayed when the user first opens your PWA on their device.
 You can set this to the home page, or create a custom start page.

 An example of a custom start page is used in the PWA demo project, and shows the latest blog post or news.
 The start page is also using a custom cache strategy (Network First) so that it always displays the latest content.

 On Android devices, an Add to Home Screen message is displayed automatically if the PWA is installable.
 IOS does not have this capability yet, so you can add the PWA Install Stack to all of your pages.

 Add the PWA Install Stack to the bottom of the page so that it loads after everything else.

 A cache strategy is a pattern that determines how a service worker generates a response after receiving a fetch event.